substrate-developer-hub/newsletter/draft/2023-07-substrate-newsletter.md

 **Summary**

 This is a proposal for a new Runtime API called `GenesisBuilder` that allows for creating and serializing a default `GenesisConfig` to JSON, as well as deserializing and storing a `GenesisConfig` from a JSON blob.
-This change is related to issue #13334 and is required by a pull request in the ParityTech/substrate repository.
+This change is related to issue [#13334](https://github.com/paritytech/substrate/issues/13334), a step towards getting rid of the native runtime.

 ---